shayaansultan/orbital_paisalah/README.md

 To run your Flutter app on an Android emulator, you need to set up an emulator using Android Studio.
 Follow these steps:

-1. Open Android Studio and click on the "Configure" button.
+1. Open Android Studio and click on the "Tools" button.

-2. Select "AVD Manager" from the dropdown menu.
+2. Select "Device Manager" from the dropdown menu.

-3. Click on the "Create Virtual Device" button.
+3. Click on the "Create Device" button.

-4. Follow the instructions to select and download an Android system image for the emulator.
+4. Configure the emulator settings such as device name, screen size, and orientation.

-5. Once the system image is downloaded, click on the "Next" button.
+5. Follow the instructions to select and download an Android system image for the emulator.

-6. Configure the emulator settings such as device name, screen size, and orientation.
+6. Once the system image is downloaded, click on the "Next" button.

 7. Click on the "Finish" button to create the emulator.